-The structure has a calculated capacity of greater than 100% NBS with the capacity being limited by the moment capacity of the columns.
-This is above the threshold limit for structures classified as 'Earthquake Prone', which is one third (33%) of the seismic performance specified in the current loading standard for new structures.
-The structure is therefore classed as a low earthquake risk in accordance with the NZSEE guidelines.
+The structure has a calculated capacity of greater than 100%NBS.
+This is above the threshold limit for structures classified as 'Earthquake Prone' which is one third (33%) of the seismic performance specified in the current loading standard for new structures (New Building Standard, or NBS).
+The structure is therefore classed as having a low earthquake risk in accordance with the NZSEE guidelines.